-B. These Parking Regulations are effective immediately and will remain in force until official amendments are formally adopted, at which time the amended policy shall take precedence.
-The version posted at http://www.unh.edu/transportation/unh-parking-regulations-manual, as edited by UNH Transportation Services, shall be considered the latest amended version.
+- These Parking Regulations are effective immediately and will remain in force until official amendments are formally adopted, at which time the amended policy shall take precedence.
+The version posted at https://www.unh.edu/transportation/parking/parking-information/unh-parking-regulations-manual, as edited by UNH Transportation Services, shall be considered the latest amended version.

 Section 1.
 Campus Resident Any individual residing in University owned and operated housing facilities.

 Section 2.
 Car/Van Pool Any group, comprised of two or more individuals, who are eligible to purchase parking permits to utilize designated parking areas on the University of New Hampshire.

 Section 3.
 Citation A notice, either a warning or ticket, upon which a Transportation Services or Police Department employee records an occurrence involving a parking regulation violation.

 Section 4.
 Commuter Student Any student residing in other than housing owned and operated by the University of New Hampshire in Durham.
 For purposes of issuing parking permits, only commuter students living more than one (1) mile from campus and at least one-quarter (.25) miles from a Campus Connector stop are eligible to obtain a commuter parking permit.

 Section 5.
 Crosswalk That part of a way at an intersection included within the connections of the lateral lines of the sidewalk of the opposite sides of the way measured from the curbs, or in the absence of curbs, from the edges of the traversable way in an intersection or elsewhere distinctly indicated for pedestrian crossing in lines or other markings on the surface.

 Section 6.
 Faculty Faculty employee status shall meet the description of Academic Faculty as defined by the University System of New Hampshire policy manual, Section USY.V.C.6.